 The idea behind this project came from our previous work on space exploration and machine learning.
 As Astronauts embark on long-duration space travel, say to Mars it would be important to monitor their mental health, moods, and feelings.
 Robots accompanying them should be capable of interacting with them at a more humane level to lower the stress that comes from Astronauts being away from the family and all things familiar to them.

-Our Make an Astronauts Smile (MArS) bot uses a Convolutional Neural Network (CNN) built on Google Tensor Flow for facial emotion recognition.
-It has 3 parts:
+Our Robot uses a Convolutional Neural Network (CNN) built on Google Tensor Flow for facial emotion recognition.
+It has currently 3 parts:

 - Face Detection (using Open CV)